eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/IntermediateExamples/3_Smart_home_temperature_and_humidity_Monitor.md

 ## **Code**
 In this example：

-- Initialize the pin using the dht11 = DHT11(Pin(Pin.P21)) method to connect and control the temperature and humidity sensors through the I/O pins.
+- Initialize the pin using the dht11 = DHT11(Pin(Pin.P21)) Object to connect and control the temperature and humidity sensors through the I/O pins.
 2. Initialize the screen image using the gui=GUI() method.
 3. Trigger the buzzer to sound an alarm using the buzzer.play(buzzer.DADADADUM, buzzer.OnceInBackground) method.
 4. Collect analog temperature values using the temp = dht11.temp_c() method.